kinode-dao/kinode-book/src/install.md

 Extract the `.zip` file: the binary is inside.

 Note that some operating systems, particularly Apple, may flag the download as suspicious.
-While the binary has not been tested exhaustively on all Linux distributions, it should _just work_.

 ### Apple